VikrantBaliyan1453/delta-demo/README.md

 # delta-demo
-This repo is a demo for git and github
+This repo is a demo for git and github.